payya4/CRISPR_Genomics_Analysis_Pipeline/README.md

 ### Credits and Acknowledgments

-This project is the result of a collaborative effort, with each team member c
+This project was conducted and coded by Yasmine Alqanai (myself), with guidance and support from my supervisor, James McInerney.